 It was fascinating to get a peek at how music was recorded and the history of some of the famous artists including Elvis Presley, Johnny Cash, B.B.
 King, and Howling Wolf.

-The tour is unlike any other where you’ll sing and dance and rock your way through the history of music and the Sun Studio record label.
+The recording studio tour is unlike any other where you’ll sing and dance and rock your way through the history of music and the Sun Studio record label.
+It’s the best way to feel the music come to life like it was just being discovered for the first time.

 Sun Studio Tour Information: